southernlabs/tnft-generator/docs/opensea-approach-guide.md

 ## 3. Preapare metadata API Server

-??
-TODO ??
+- Run `api-server-metadata-generator.ipynb` from "uploaders" directory.
+This script will put metdata link like "http://localhost:8080/token/{id}" for every your token.
+Change this link to your server URL.
+Leave unchanged for deployment to local network.
+- Navigate to `api-server` directory: `cd api-server`
+- Install all dependencies `yarn install`
+- Make sure the first command updated "./data/all-metadatas.json" file.
+The server will try to get metadata from this file.
+- Run server `yarn run start:dev`
+- Open `http://localhost:8080/swagger`.
+It is ui for your API.

 ## 4. Deploy NFT collection to local network

 You can test your collection on local machine.
 First make sure you have installed local blockchain in docker.

-- Run `tondev se start`
+- Make sure local blockhcain is running.
+Run `tondev se start`
 - Navigate to "true-nft" directory: `cd true-nft`
-- Run `yarn install`
+- Install all dependencies  `yarn install`
 - Run `lerna bootstrap`
-- Test with `yarn run test-minter-ipfs`
+- Test with `yarn run test-minter-ipfs`.
+This command will deploy sample collection to local network.
+- Deploy your generated collection with `yarn run deploy-minter`.
+- If you have not created `.env` file in `./true-nft/components/true-nft-core`, then program will generate new MultiSig wallet.
+Its address and keys will be on screen.
+Better to create .env file and put there this address and keys to prevent generation of new wallet every time you run this command.
+- Keys for this collection will be stored in `test-deploy-result.json` file.
+- Copy this file into tnft-explorer for future step: `cp test-deploy-result.json ../tnft-explorer/src`

 ## 5. View your collection with `tnft-explorer`

-- Navigate to "tnft-explorer" directory: `cd tnft-explorer`
+- Navigate to "tnft-explorer" directory: `cd ../tnft-explorer`
 - Run `yarn install`
 - ???
 - Run `yarn start`